 Food Safety

-Follow these tips to help keep food safety as a top priority.
-The Centers for Disease Control and Prevention report an estimated 1 in 6 Americans get sick from foodborne diseases.
+The Centers for Disease Control and Prevention report that an estimated 1 in 6 Americans get sick from foodborne diseases.
 As you prepare your meals, here are some important food safety tips to help protect you and your loved ones from food poisoning.

 • Wash your hands with soap and warm water for 20 seconds before and after handling food.